claytonweller/thinkful/S2-async/perfect-tweet/README.md

 - [ ] Easy copy button
 - [ ] Calculating waiting screen
 - [ ] It tweets to a dummy account. (could be automatic... or maybe it's on a button)
+    - [ ] Shows a feed from the dummy account
 - [ ] User then can tweet directly to their account
 - [ ] User can edit the tweet
     - [ ] Direct text edit